 How Does Hydrocodone Impact the Brain?

 All opioid medications exert pain-relieving effects predominantly by binding to mu-opioid receptors, densely concentrated brain regions regulating pain perception.
 They impart pain-induced emotional responses in the amygdala, and in brain reward regions called the ventral tegmental area and nucleus accumbens, regions involved in the perception of pleasure and well-being.
 This explains why opioid medications can produce both analgesia and euphoria.
 Opioids not only directly activate analgesia and reward regions, but also concurrently mediate a learned association between taking the drug and the physiological and perceptual effects of the drug.
 Taking opioids repeatedly strengthens these learned associations and after long-term use, can contribute to drug craving.
+It’s incredibly difficult to abstain from hydrocodone misuse without treatment.
 For a patient in chronic pain, even mild levels of pain can trigger the learned associations between pain and drug relief, manifested as an urge for relief.
 This conditioned urge for relief from even mild pain can lead to quick onset of inappropriate use of opioids.4

 Can Hydrocodone Cause Sensorineural Hearing Loss?